How to Keep a UK’s GMC License to Practice

 overseas experience contributed to NHS practice.

-is to continue with your
+is to stay on the performers list and continue with your

 UK NHS appraisals until you have decided you are never going back to

 the UK; then

 you can give up appraisals and stop paying the GMC fee.